nikhilreddy56/Terraform-Functions/README.md

 This project demonstrates two important Terraform functions — element() and lookup() — used to automate AWS EC2 instance provisioning dynamically.
 Each function shows how Terraform can use variables and maps/lists to create flexible, reusable infrastructure definitions 🚀.

-⚙️ Terraform element() Function Overview
+⚙️ 1. element() Function — List-Based Instance Creation

 🧩 Purpose:
 The element() function is used to pick a specific value from a list based on its index.
 It helps in creating dynamic, reusable, and scalable Terraform configurations.